Absolutely Fabulous: Development

-In November 2010, Lumley revealed to Playbill magazine that she had recently spoken to Saunders about the possibility of filming a new series.
+In November 2010, Lumley revealed to Playbill magazine that she had recently spoken to Saunders about possibly filming a new series.
 Lumley and Saunders reunited for the M&S Christmas advert in 2009, along with other stars such as Twiggy and Stephen Fry.

 In August 2011, Lumley confirmed the planned filming of three new episodes.
-In 2011, plans for a 20th anniversary revival were welcomed in The Guardian, which applauded the show as "prophetic".
+In 2011, plans for a 20th-anniversary revival were welcomed in The Guardian, which applauded the show as "prophetic".
 The first new special of Absolutely Fabulous: 20th Anniversary was broadcast on 25 December with the second episode being shown on 1 January 2012.
 The third and final special, aired on 23 July 2012, coincided with the 2012 Summer Olympics in London, with Stella McCartney appearing in a cameo role.
 A sketch for Sport Relief was also broadcast in 2012.
-A film version of the series, Absolutely Fabulous: The Movie, was released to theaters in the summer of 2016.
+A film version of the series, Absolutely Fabulous: The Movie, was released to theatres in the summer of 2016.

-Three new specials were announced to celebrate the show's 20th anniversary with the first special, "Identity" airing on 25 December 2011.
+Three new specials were announced to celebrate the show's 20th anniversary, with the first special, "Identity", airing on 25 December 2011.
 Jon Plowman, executive producer and original producer of the series, said: "Viewers have been fantastically loyal in their devotion to our show, so we're really thrilled to say that it's coming back for three new shows to celebrate our 20th anniversary.
 All of the originals who are back together again are still truly absolutely fabulous and the new adventures of Edina, Patsy, Saffy, Bubble and Mother, plus a few surprising guests, will be a real treat for viewers."
 Saunders announced in November 2011 that she had begun work on a film version of the series.

-In the United States, the episodes were jointly co-produced by Logo, and BBC America in the US. and aired in January 2012 for broadcast by both BBC America and Logo Channel.
-Both channels also co-produced the 20th Anniversary episodes, although Logo removed some scenes for its airings.
+In the United States, the episodes were jointly co-produced by Logo and BBC America in the US. and aired in January 2012 for broadcast by both BBC America and Logo Channel.
+Both channels co-produced the 20th Anniversary episodes, although Logo removed some scenes for its airings.
 BBC America broadcast it in full.
 Both channels aired the episode in a 40-minute block to allow for commercial interruptions.

 On 3 January 2012, following the success of the 20th anniversary specials, it was rumoured that Saunders was set to write another Christmas special for 2012.
-The BBC were rumoured to also be urging her to write a sixth series for 2013.
+The BBC was rumoured to be urging her to write a sixth series for 2013.
 Saunders denied the reports of additional episodes via her Twitter account.

 Episodes of Absolutely Fabulous were shot in front of a live studio audience.